techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-call-logs-on-infinix-hot-30-5g-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is just a tool that you need here.
+    The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is just a tool that you need here.
 It empowers you to scan all lost files on the Infinix Hot 30 5G's internal and external memory, and then recover your needed files on Infinix Hot 30 5G selectively or in a batch.
 You can use it to deal with all kinds of data losing problem on your Infinix Hot 30 5G device, including call history, music, video, contacts, messages, photos, documents, etc. What's more, the program have a wide supported arrange, that means devices from Samsung, HTC, Motorola, Sony, LG, etc. can all be restored completely.
   </p>
 </div>
 </div>